cwinsor/markov_logic_networks/README.md

 Code:
 * https://github.com/cwinsor/alchemy_1_cwinsor
-* it is a fork of U. Washington to fix "code rot" - it didn't compile due to changes in GNU libraries.
-Minor changes only.
+* (the code is a fork of U. Washington source.
+It fixes "code rot" due to changes in subordinate GNU libraries.
+Minor changes only)